-"Hypertrophic osteoarthropathy" may refer to either the primary or secondary syndrome, although general usage implies the secondary form, given the rarity of primary hypertrophic osteoarthropathy (pachydermoperiostosis).
+"Hypertrophic osteoarthropathy" may refer to either the primary or secondary syndrome, although general usage implies the secondary form, given the rarity of primary hypertrophic osteoarthropathy (also known as pachydermoperiostosis).

-"Hypertrophic pulmonary osteoarthropathy" specifically refers to HO in the setting of a lung disease, and not from other intrathoracic processes such as mediastinal or pleural disease 5.
+"Hypertrophic pulmonary osteoarthropathy" specifically refers to hypertrophic osteoarthropathy in the setting of a lung disease, and not from other intrathoracic processes such as mediastinal or pleural disease 5.

-HO has variable clinical presentation, ranging from asymptomatic morphologic and radiographic findings to pain accompanying the changes of the fingers and toes 5.
+Hypertrophic osteoarthropathy has a variable clinical presentation, ranging from asymptomatic morphologic and radiographic findings to pain accompanying the changes of the fingers and toes 5.

 The primary form of hypertrophic osteoarthropathy is due to mutations in the genes encoding 15-hydroxyprostaglandin dehydrogenase and solute carrier organic anion transporter family member 2A1, resulting in abnormal accumulation of prostaglandin E2 5.

-Although the cause of secondary hypertrophic osteoarthropathy is not established, a similar mechanism involving abnormally elevated levels of circulated hormones has been proposed as a potential etiology.
-Alternatively, neurogenic etiology has been proposed 5.
+Although the cause of secondary hypertrophic osteoarthropathy is not established, a similar mechanism involving abnormally elevated levels of circulated hormones has been proposed as a potential aetiology.
+Alternatively, neurogenic aetiology has been proposed 5.